-Section 2600.
-Purpose and Applicability.
+2600 Purpose and Applicability.

-(a) The purpose of this Chapter is to establish efficient procedures for the purchase of materials, supplies, equipment, and services and professional services, to secure for the City materials, supplies, equipment, and services and professional services at the lowest possible cost commensurate with quality needed, to exercise positive financial control over purchases, to clearly define authority of the purchasing function and to assure the quality of purchases, a purchasing system is hereby adopted.

-(b) This Chapter shall apply to all purchase orders and contracts solicited or entered into after the effective date of this ordinance.
+- (a) The purpose of this Chapter is to establish efficient policies and procedures for the Purchase of materials, supplies, equipment, and services, and Professional Services, and public projects as defined in Section 2612, to secure for the City materials, supplies, equipment, and services, and Professional Services, and public projects at the lowest possible cost commensurate with quality needed, to exercise positive financial control over Purchases, to clearly define authority of the purchasing function and to assure the quality of Purchases, a Purchasing System is hereby adopted. - (b) This Chapter shall apply to all Purchase Orders and contracts solicited or entered into after the effective date of the ordinance codified in this Chapter.

-Section 2601.
-Definitions.
+2601 Definitions.